cyrillknecht/nolimittexasholdem/README.md

 ![Poker-logo](./assets/poker_logo.png?raw=true)

 This is an implementation of the game "No Limit Texas Hold'Em Poker" developed by team Pokerers as a course project for the Software Engineering Course at ETH Zurich.
 You can read the game's rules [here](https://upswingpoker.com/poker-rules/).
+The game is implemented as a client-server application.
+The server is implemented in Rust and the client is implemented in C++ using the wxWidgets library.
+The client implementation is based on an example project provided by the course.
+For more information about the project, please refer to the
+[presentation slides](./assets/presentation/final_presentation.pdf) of the final presentation.

+**My contribution to the project was the implementation of the server, specifically the UI, and the definition of the Software Requirements Specification(SRS).
+While achieving good grades for our implementation (5.75/6.0), we are aware that the code could still benefit of a major refactor implementing best practices and improving readability.**

 ## Installation
 ### Prerequisites